serverless/status/README.md

 cloud start
 ```

-Finally, you'll need to set the `ADMIN_PASSWORD` param in the Serverless Cloud dashboard to any strong value of your choice.
+Finally, you'll need to set the `ADMIN_PASSWORD` param in the [Serverless Cloud Dashboard](https://cloud.serverless.com) to any strong value of your choice.
 This will be the password you'll use to access the admin page.

 After activation in the CLI, you should see a url to your personal instance of the status page.
 Open this url in the browser to see the public status page.
 Visit the `/admin` page and enter the password you've chosen to access the admin page to add services, incidents and updates.